wugang8068/RealRap/README.md

 >     $user->user_mobile = '13347818106';
 >     $user->save();
 > },function(){
->    echo 'success Retrieve';
+>    echo 'success';
 > },function(){
->    echo 'error Retrieve';
+>    echo 'error';
 > });
 > ```

 To DO LIST:

-* Complete the Update And Delete Insert
-* Resolve the Model Relationship
+* Add the Model Relationship
-* Resoleve the Transaction, Maybe it has been resolved now, just you can use the CI's transaction
-* Complete the collection data, not return an array
+* Wrap the collection data instead of an array